jaatroko/link-status-redux/README.md

 **%Ny** | # years ago with _N_ decimals
 **%%** | A literal % character

-## WebExtension for Firefox 57 and later

-The following is only applicable to the WebExtension version (version 3.0 and later) of the extension.

-In addition to the features in the legacy version, version 3.0 adds appearance customization options.
+There are also several appearance customization options.
 You can:

 * Choose where the overlink popup is shown: bottom-left corner (see caveat below), above the browser's native popup, or offset from the